Top 10 weather measuring tools Instruments

 1. Thermometer:

-A thermometer is one of the most fundamental instruments used to gauge temperature.
-It usually consists of a glass tube filled with mercury or alcohol.
-This liquid expands or contracts when the temperature changes.
-Today’s thermometers come in many types.
-These include digital, infrared, and indoor/outdoor models.
-They meet different user needs.
+A thermometer is a simple tool for measuring temperature.
+It often has a glass tube filled with mercury or alcohol.
+This liquid expands or shrinks when the temperature changes.

 2. Barometer:

-Barometers are crucial for measuring atmospheric pressure, offering insight into short-term weather changes and helping detect incoming storms.
-Two main types exist—mercury and aneroid barometers.
-Mercury barometers use liquid mercury in a glass tube.
-Aneroid barometers use mechanical parts to sense changes in pressure.
+Mercury barometers have liquid mercury inside a glass tube.
+Aneroid barometers use mechanical parts to detect changes in air pressure.

 3. Hygrometer: